Relativistic EOM-CCSD for core-excited and core-ionized state energies based on the 4-component Dirac-Coulomb(-Gaunt) Hamiltonian: Computational Details

-We employed the Dirac--Coulomb (DC) Hamiltonian as well as its molecular mean-field\cite{2009_sikkema_jcp} approximations ($^2$DC$^M$), and the molecular mean-field approximation to the Dirac--Coulomb--Gaunt Hamiltonian ($^2$DCG$^M$), where the Gaunt-type integrals are explicitly taken into account only during the SCF step, due to the fact that the transformation of these to MO basis is currently not implemented.
-In addition to these, we performed X2C calculations employing the atomic mean-field approximation.
+Apart from the Dirac--Coulomb ($^4$DC) Hamiltonian, for selected calculations we investigated: \textbf{(a)} the molecular mean-field\cite{2009_sikkema_jcp} approximation to DC ($^2$DC$^M$) and the Dirac--Coulomb--Gaunt ($^2$DCG$^M$) Hamiltonians.
+For the latter, the Gaunt-type integrals are explicitly taken into account only during the 4-component SCF step, due to the fact that the transformation of these to MO basis is currently not implemented; \textbf{(b)} the DC Hamiltonian with projecting out all negative-energy solutions of the bare-nucleus one-electron Dirac Hamiltonian from the molecular spinor space, which corresponds to the Furry basis for QED and no-pair Hamiltonians~\cite{PhysRev.81.115} ($^4$DC$^{PF}$); and \textbf{(c)} the eXact 2-component (X2C)~\cite{Ilias2007} Hamiltonian, in which we include two-electron spin-orbit contributions via to the untransformed two-electron potential via atomic mean-field contributions calculated with the \textsc{AMFI} code~\cite{HE1996365,marian2001,prog:amfi}, namely spin-same-orbit (X2C-AMFI) and spin-same-orbit and spin-other-orbit (X2C-G-AMFI).

 Unless otherwise noted, we employed the usual approximation of the energy contribution from $\left(SS|SS \right )$-type two-electron integrals by a point-charge model.~\cite{1997_visscher_TCA_ssss_int_approx} As it will be discussed below, this approximation introduces negligible errors ($< 0.01$ eV) for lower-energy edges.
 However, for the higher-energy edges of the heavier systems, its error becomes important.